13 Ways to Show Serious Impairment of Body Function

 Lawyers can present these test results by themselves.
 Or, a plaintiff personal injury lawyer can hire and use a certified vocational counselor, or a certified disability examiner to document the impairments from a car accident and explain them to a jury or trial court.
 A lawyer can also send these important tests to the plaintiff’s treating physicians or to his or her own plaintiff IME to see if he or she concurs based upon their own examination and treatment of the accident victim.

-Most injuries will have some type of permanent sequella.
-Personal injury attorneys need now, more than ever before, to think about the cases and people they are helping to bring these injuries and impairments to life, and to demonstrate the real impact that these life-changing events can have on people’s lives after an automobile accident.
+Personal injury attorneys need now to think about the cases and people they are helping in order to bring their injuries and impairments to life, and to demonstrate the real impact that these life-changing events can have on people’s lives after an automobile accident.

 Take the most common type of injuries found in a motor vehicle accident – injuries to the neck or back.
 It is not unusual to find that the plaintiff has been prescribed muscle-relaxers and pain relievers.
 Many of these medications are quite strong.
 Many plaintiffs will take these prescribed medications several times a day, and often several pills at a time.

 Showing the long-term toxicity of medications for pain over time can be powerful and visually impactful evidence.
 By simple math you can show visually the hundreds or thousands of pills that the plaintiff has consumed by buying inexpensive sugar pills and putting them in a glass bowl.
 A toxicologist, pharmacologist, or psychiatrist can talk about the long-term effect that these medications will have over time on the plaintiff’s body.